-Distinctive to Yale SOM, the admissions committee asks candidates to do two things in preparation for your interview:
+Distinctive to Yale SOM, the admissions committee asks candidates to complete a small task in preparation for your interview:

-2. Submit a quote that has special meaning or that resonates with you, no later than 48 hours prior to your interview day (or ASAP).
+Submit a quote that has special meaning or that resonates with you, no later than 48 hours prior to your interview day (or as soon as possible).

 As a Fortuna Admissions coach and former assistant director in the admissions office at Yale SOM, I applaud the school for making the application process a bit more varied and conversational.
 I’m also happy to see quotes at the center of this assignment.
 Quotes are powerful because they are tied to a specific person or source, and because they are efficient, eloquent expressions of important ideas and emotions.
 The best business school applications are similar – they feature a voice that can be attributed to a particular individual, and they have a way of distilling that person’s story into a compact statement that is clear and memorable.

-3. The assignment helps curb a common interview bias toward people who are quick on their feet.
+Assigning this pre-interview question introduces another opportunity for self-reflection, and provides some deep and meaningful grounds for conversation in the interview, helping to reveal what’s most important to you.
+The assignment also helps curb a common interview bias toward people who are quick on their feet.
 This is a special opportunity for all interviewees – but especially more deliberate thinkers and people who draw extra confidence from being prepared – to know what’s coming and to reflect on a particular idea in depth before the interview.

 5 Key Tips: MBA Interview Prep for Yale SOM